harri318/mutualism-molecular-evolution/Plants/README.md

 ### Plant_rates.Rmd
 R script for analyzing dN/dS ratios for genome-wide genes, symbiosis genes, and invasion data in mutualistic and non-mutualistic plant species
+Running this code with all files in this directory will produce the results presented in the paper

 ### Plant_rates.md
 R script for analyzing dN/dS ratios for genome-wide genes, symbiosis genes, and invasion data in mutualistic and non-mutualistic plant species